holishing/AutoWeatherPtt/README.md

 This version is as same as oToToT's.
 It's to be adapted.

+The reason for making this fork is just to let this python script, apply directly in pttbbs or even other TelnetBBS-system (such as Maple-itoc, SOB, or other BBS version)

+And it's function going to be made more simply, and just focus on how to simplify the core python script to analyze the info requested from Central Weather Bureau in Taiwan.

+And just for test and fun.

 # AutoWeatherPtt

 Post daily weather information on ptt or any other bbs.